 Dental implants had been used for decades with mixed success.
 Just like root canals, dental implants have come a long way since their breakthrough in the 1960s, when researchers explored the use of titanium.

 Implants require extracting the tooth followed by multiple surgeries to insert a metal post in the jaw and attach a porcelain crown to the post.
 These surgeries often can take three or more visits to complete, and can be timely and costly.
 However, if your tooth is severally damaged, an implant might be the best choice.
+If you feel that dental implants are the best course of action for you then you need to speak to your dentist at your next check-up.

 In the end, no one procedure is better than the other.
 In fact, dental implants and root canals yield virtually equal success rates.
 The decision should be based on the complexity of your case, as well as your preference.
 Make sure to weigh the pluses and minuses with your dentist.
 No matter what procedure you choose, both options are sure to make your smile last a lifetime.